dietercastel/SAE/README.md

 Default value: `false`
 Forces to only allow the session cookies to be used over a https connection.
 It's highly recommended to use https and then enable this setting.

+###disableFrameguard (Boolean, Optional)
+Default value: `false`
+Removes frameguard protection.
+Only set this to true if you actually need frame/iframe inclusion.
+If you do, consider whitelisting the allowed domains in the Content Security Policy.

 ##Methods
 ###configure(app)
 Configures SAE.
 Strongly advised to use this method before other uses of app.use(), routers or any other middleware.